therekrab/frc-programming-reference/source/index.rst

 This is **not** a book to teach coding.
-This book teaches a subset of programming in FRC. **Coding** is the skill of understanding how to express ideas in code that compiles. **Programming** is the skill of knowing how to do so well, and in a way that allows for change later.
+This book teaches a subset of programming in FRC. **Coding** is the skill of understanding how to express ideas in code that compiles. **Programming** is the skill of knowing how to solve problems with code.

 Really, this (especially the **Advanced** section) is more a book about **design**, which focuses more in on the structure of code than the code itself.
-Design is a subset of programming that focuses solely on the architecture of the system.
-I don't care what language you use, or how many spaces you use for indentation.
+Design is a subset of programming that focuses solely on the architecture of the system, ensuring code is easy to change, understand, and scale.

-For this reason, this book will not include a lot of direct code examples.
+For this reason, this book will not include a lot of complete code examples.
-Sure, I'll include some code (probably Java) to demonstrate my ideas, but translating this book's ideas into code is left to you, the reader - and the programmer.
+Sure, I'll include some code (Java) to demonstrate my ideas, but translating this book's ideas into code is left to you, the reader - and the programmer.